Report a question

 62 / 100

-62. (A) The Indian Constitution ensures the separation of powers among the legislature, executive, and judiciary to prevent misuse of power by any one branch.
+62. (A) The Indian Constitution ensures that no single organ of government becomes too powerful by separating the powers among the legislature, executive, and judiciary.

-(R) The separation of powers allows each organ of government to act as a check on the other organs, ensuring a balance of power.
+(R) The separation of powers allows each organ to act as a check on the other organs, maintaining a balance of power.

 63 / 100